wavefrontHQ/docs/pages/doc/logging_drill_into_logs.md

 The Logs Browser opens in a new tab with the following configurations:

 * The search time window corresponds to the time window on the Application Status page.
-* The search query contains the corresponding include `service` and `application` tag filters.
+* The search query contains the corresponding `service` and `application` tag filters.
 ![The search query and the selected time window in the Logs Browser.](images/logging_app_serv_search.png)

 ### Traces Browser

 If you notice a critical path through a trace in the [Traces Browser](tracing_traces_browser.html), you can drill down into the related logs.

 {% include note.html content="You must have tagged the traces and the logs from the same sources, applications, and services with equivalent source, application, and service tag values.
-If your traces and logs tags don't match, users with **Accounts** permissions can map the traces tags to logs tags.
+If your traces and logs tags don't match, users with **Accounts** permission can map the traces tags to logs tags.
 For details, see [Customize Logs Settings](logging_logs_settings.html)." %}

 To see the logs for a trace:
 1. Click the trace that you want to examine.